mkudija/mkudija.github.io/reading-notes/_md/2020-04-01-Father Elijah.md

 - "In every person's soul there is an icon of what he is meant to be."
 (305)
 - "A man is what he loves.
 A man is what he will live for and die for."
 (403)
 - "It's interesting the way the most simple minds, and the finest, eventually go back to the Church."
 (408)
-- "[[St. Joseph]] too -small, hidden man from the least of villages -he contained the heart of a true father and made it possible for a new world to come into being.
-Joseph-fosterfather to a fatherless world, living icon of the Father."
+- "[[St. Joseph]] too—small, hidden man from the least of villages—he contained the heart of a true father and made it possible for a new world to come into being.
+Joseph—foster father to a fatherless world, living icon of the Father."
 (566)
 - "You'd be amazed at how many honest criminals there are in here.
 They're as guilty as sin and admit it, which is a better way of life than the folks outside who are guilty and think they're innocent.
 We're all criminals at heart, even those of us who are innocent, technically speaking.
-Cain and Abel- you know the story."
+Cain and Abel—you know the story."
 (571)

 ---
 **Topic**: [[Apocalyptic literature]]